anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 Neutron supports both core plugins that deal with L2 connectivity and IP address management, and service plugins that support services such as L3 routing, Load Balancers, Firewalls, etc.

+<a name="3.2.6"></a>
+### 3.2.6.
+Acceleration
+Acceleration deals with both hardware and software accelerations.
+Hardware acceleration is the use of specialized hardware to perform some function faster than is possible by executing the same function on a general-purpose CPU or on a traditional networking (or other I/O) device (e.g. NIC, switch, storage controller, etc.).
+The hardware accelerator covers the options for ASICs, SmartNIC, FPGAs, GPU etc. to offload the main CPU, and to accelerate workload performance.
+NFVI should manage the accelerators by plugins and provide the acceleration capabilities to VNFs.

+With the acceleration abstraction layer defined, hardware accelerators as well as software accelerators can be abstracted as a set of acceleration functions (or acceleration capabilities) which exposes a common API to either the VNF or the host.

 <a name="3.3"></a>
 ## 3.3.
 Virtualised Infrastructure Manager (VIM)
 The NFVI Management Software (VIM) provides the services for the management of Consumable Resources/Services.